Safeguarding Children works with organisations to create a culture of safeguarding

 To assist you in creating or auditing your child protection policy we have a Safeguarding & Child Protection Policy Development and Audit tool available for purchase.
 This will give the framework for what is required for robust policies and procedures.

-Attend an interactive Child Protection Policy webinar to further assist you in creating this document.
+View our Child Protection Policy recorded webinar to further assist you in creating this document.

 Code of Conduct

-People may pass a police vet but still be totally inappropriate to work with children because of their behaviour and attitudes towards them.
+People may pass a police vet but still be totally inappropriate to work with tamariki because of their behaviour and attitudes towards them.

 Create a Code of Conduct.
 You can purchase our Guide to Creating a Safeguarding Code of Conduct to assist you with this.

-Attend an interactive Code of Conduct webinar to further assist you in creating this document.
+Purchase our Code of Conduct recorded webinar to further assist you in creating this document.

-Children must be safe in the places that they go.
-People who want to harm children will seek roles working with them, including volunteering.
-Safe recruitment is one way of reducing the risk to children.
+Tamariki must be safe in the places that they go.
+People who want to harm tamariki will seek roles working with them, including volunteering.
+Safe recruitment is one way of reducing the risk to tamariki.

 Police vetting and safety checking for everyone including volunteers.